multinverse/CosmoW/README.md

 # CosmoW
 #
-This set of codes was made by Alessandro Marins (University of Sao Paulo).
+This set of codes was made by Alessandro Marins (University of Sao Paulo) and are public codes.
+I only ask you to tell me if you use it.
-For any questions, please, contact me in alessandro.marins@usp.br.

 This is a set of cosmological codes in python for calculate 21cm angular power spectrum and make  Baryon Acoustic Oscillations analysis.